wrld3d/wrld-example-app/android/README.md

 [Instructions for Eclipse development](#eclipse-project-setup-legacy) are included for transition support.
 The recommended development environment for Android is now Android Studio.

 ## Requirements

 - [Android Studio](https://developer.android.com/studio/index.html).

 ## Setup

-First, download the latest eeGeo Android SDK by running the following command in the root of the repository:
+First, download the latest WRLD Android SDK by running the following command in the root of the repository:

 *   `./update.platform.sh -p android`
     *   We recommend you run this step frequently to keep your SDK version up to date.